electron/electron/docs/tutorial/quick-start.md

 [nw.js](https://github.com/nwjs/nw.js).

 But unlike nw.js, you cannot do native GUI related operations in web pages.
-Instead you need to do them on the browser side by sending messages to it, or using the easy [remote](../api/remote.md) module.
+Instead you need to do them on the main process by sending messages to it, or using the easy [remote](../api/remote.md) module.